naubiomech/ExoCode/Documentation/README.md

 Typically the outcome of these conditions will determine how/if certain sections of code are run.

 #### If-Else Statments
-If statmenets specify a section of code that will run if the condition is evaluated as true.
+If statements specify a section of code that will run if the condition is evaluated as true.
-Else statments specify a section of code that will run if the condition is evalauted as fasle.
+Else statments specify a section of code that will run if the condition is evaluated as false.
 Else statments are not required (that is, you do not need to have a section of code that runs if the condition is evaluated as false).
-It is possible to have multiple conditions, in which case we can use else if as part of the evaluation.
+It is possible to have multiple conditions, in which case we can use "else if" statements as part of the evaluation.

 **Syntax:**
 ```